kotlingang/kds/README.md

     println("List: $myList")

-    awaitSaving()  // If there is an launched coroutine with storage saving, await it before closing program }
+    awaitLastCommit()  // If there is an launched coroutine with storage saving, await it before closing program }
 ```